mesqueeb/MicroMaxOnAppleSilicon/README.md

 See the [documentation](https://swiftpackageindex.com/mesqueeb/MicroMaxOnAppleSilicon/documentation/micromaxonapplesilicon) for more info.

+## Development

+Open the workspace [MicroMaxOnAppleSilicon.xcworkspace](./MicroMaxOnAppleSilicon.xcworkspace) in Xcode to run the test apps and XCTests.

 # Other Projects

 Also check out Fuego on Apple Silicon ⚫️⚪️, the Fuego Go engine wrapped for Apple Silicon.